Tijoxa/mtr_tch/README.md

 # mtr_tch
-A PyTorch module written in Rust and deployed with PyO3 and Maturin with full intellisense.
+A PyTorch module written in Rust and deployed with PyO3 and Maturin with full IntelliSense.

 ## Build